 Quantifiers for properties are provided for the purpose of semantic clarification only, and should not be treated as implementation recommendations.
-The CIDOC CRM has been designed to accommodate alternative opinions and incomplete information, and therefore all properties should be implemented as optional and repeatable for their domain and range ("many to many (0,n:0,n)").
-Therefore, the term "cardinality constraints" is avoided here, as it typically pertains to implementations.
+The CIDOC CRM has been designed to accommodate alternative opinions and incomplete information; all properties should therefore be implemented as optional and repeatable for their domain and range ("many to many (0,n:0,n)").
+The term "cardinality constraints" is avoided here as it typically pertains to implementations.

-The following table lists all possible property quantifiers occurring in this document by their notation, together with an explanation in plain words.
+The following table lists all possible property quantifiers occurring in this document according to their notation, together with a textual explanation.
 In order to provide optimal clarity, two widely accepted notations are used redundantly in this document, a verbal and a numeric one.
-The verbal notation uses phrases such as "one to many", and the numeric one, expressions such as "(0,n:0,1)".
-While the terms "one", "many" and "necessary" are quite intuitive, the term "dependent" denotes a situation where a range instance cannot exist without an instance of the respective property.
-In other words, the property is "necessary" for its range.
-(Meghini, C. & Doerr, M., 2018)
+The verbal notation uses phrases such as "one to many", and the numerical one, expressions such as "(0,n:0,1)".
+While the terms "one", "many", and "necessary" are fairly intuitive, the term "dependent" denotes a situation where a range instance cannot exist without an instance of the respective property.
+In other words, the property is "necessary" for its range (Meghini, C. & Doerr, M., 2018).